-To truly understand both the causes and effects of BN, it’s important to consider how the disorder affects the brain.
+To truly understand both the causes and effects of bulimia nervosa, it’s important to consider how the disorder affects the brain.

 Causes of Bulimia Nervosa

 As with most other mental health and psychiatric disorders, there is no single cause of bulimia nervosa.
-Experts agree that BN is caused by a combination of several factors:
+Experts agree that bulimia nervosa is caused by a combination of several factors:

 Upbringing and Environment

 People whose parents or close relatives suffered from an eating disorder have a much higher chance of developing one themselves.
 While this may point to a genetic factor to some extent, it’s also clear that when a premium is put on being thin and counting calories at a young age, it affects eating patterns and self-image in later life.

 Pressure to fit in and meet societal and cultural standards is a powerful force.
 Although this could be relatively benign when it comes to things like prevailing hairstyles or clothing, the promotion of a certain “ideal body” can trigger deeply problematic eating behaviors when that ideal is unnaturally skinny.
 Certain body types are unattainable for the majority of people, and trying to attain them can lead to disordered eating behaviors.

 As we’ll see shortly, there are certain neurochemical factors that can influence a person’s predisposition to develop an eating disorder.
 These largely center around serotonin, a neurotransmitter associated with a variety of brain and body functions, and also related to mental health disorders like depression.